Creating reusable resources

 For information about applying a resource to an object on the artboard, see Apply or remove a resource.

-When applying a resource that is a style or control template, you can use the additional method that is described in Apply a style resource.
+When applying a resource that is a style or control template, you can use the additional method that is described in Apply or remove a resource.